 Cook the chicken

 - Over medium heat, add the oil in a large skillet, then arrange the butterflied chicken breasts in single layer.

 - Cook until browned on both sides and the juices run clear.

-- Remove the chicken and place on a plate for later.
+- Remove the tender chicken and place on a plate for later.

 Saute the mushrooms